Teaonly/SKILL.make/README_zh.md

 ## Status

 This is a **proof-of-concept** specification.
-It is designed to be compatible with most Agent Harness implementations.
+This specification is designed to be compatible with most Agent Harness implementations.

 ## License